COURSE UNIT TITLE

 Course Objective

 This course aims to introduce various cyberculture related issues within the context of an American Studies / Culture Studies Perspective.
 For the purpose a variety of texts ( literary, theoretical, philosophical) will be studied thoughout the semester.
+An updated version of the syllabus will be available throughout the semester on DEU distance learning portal Sakai.

 Learning Outcomes of the Course Unit